Colorado Governor Jared Polis rang in 2022 with a pardon party.

 The newspaper reported that there are exceptions to the new rules, but they apply “to a patient whose doctor affirms in writing that the patient has a physical or geographic hardship that should allow them to exceed the daily purchase limits, and that the patient has designated a store as the primary place they get their medicine.”

-The limits were made possible after lawmakers passed bill that created a task force to produce new rules.
+The limits were made possible after lawmakers passed a bill that created a task force to produce new rules.

 The bill was sponsored by Democratic state House Representative Yadira Caraveo, a pediatrician, who said that she wanted to ensure that young people cannot “get their hands on an incredible amount of products and very concentrated products that they can then give or sell to people their age or younger who don’t yet have access to legal market because they’re not 21.”